adiachenko/docker-image-php-nginx/README.md

 ### SSH

 In some circumstances when using private Composer packages you may need SSH keys for authentication.
-I still recommend [using tokens](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#authentication-for-privately-hosted-packages-and-repositories) with Docker whenever possible, but if you setup does not allow it, you may provide base64 encoded value of your SSH **private** key (e.g. ~/.ssh/id_rsa) here:
+I recommend [using tokens](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#authentication-for-privately-hosted-packages-and-repositories) with Docker whenever possible, but if your setup does not allow it, you may provide base64 encoded value of your SSH **private** key (e.g. ~/.ssh/id_rsa) here:

-> You can use [online base64 encoder](https://www.base64encode.org) to encode the value.
-Copy all the text from the `id_rsa` file (including comments and the last empty line).
-> If you still get access denied errors with the key encoded in this manner, ensure that you have an empty line in the end before encoding the value.
+> **Clarification**: you must encode the entire value including header, base64 contents of the key, footer and an empty line at the end of the file.

 ```
 CONTAINER_SSH_PRIVATE_KEY_BASE64=